 Have you noticed that for a powered on virtual machine in vSphere 5.1, there is now an additional VMX file that ends with an ~ (tilde) found within the virtual machine's configuration directory?

-virtual machine's lock file which is created when a virtual machine is powered on.
+This was an observation that was made by a few folks and some thought it might be related to a virtual machine's lock file which is created when a virtual machine is powered on.
 After a bit of research, it turns out this extra VMX file is not a lock file but actually an "edit file".
 This edit file is a copy of the original VMX file and when changes are required, they are applied to the edit file first.
 Once the changes are complete, the edit file is then atomically swapped with the original VMX file which helps prevent potential VMX file corruption.
 In the worst case event where the original VMX file is somehow corrupted, the virtual machine can be restored using the edit file.